maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/important-dates-deadlines/when-is-voter-registration-deadline.md

 priority: Minor
 ---

-[INSERT **Day, Month Date, Year**] is the voter registration application deadline for this election.
+The voter registration application deadline is **no later than 15 days before the election.**

 It is important that your voter registration application be filled out completely and:
 - Submitted online no later than midnight 15 days before the election